Strategic Market Positioning:

 My Role

-In this recent role, I co-led the cross-functional execution efforts involving over 18 teams and more than 40 team members, ensuring that communication and alignment were effectively maintained across product, marketing, and commercial divisions.
+In this Product Program Manager role, I co-led cross-functional execution efforts directly involving over 18 teams, impacting 35+ teams, and included leading more than 40 project team members.
+I ensured that communication and alignment were effectively maintained across product, marketing, and commercial divisions.
 Through meticulous planning and coordination, we successfully delivered 90% of high-priority goals within the stipulated deadlines.

-By continuously refining our execution strategy mid-way through projects, I was able to adapt to challenges and optimize our approach, thereby driving performance and enhancing collaboration among teams.
-This dynamic leadership not only facilitated seamless interactions but also fostered a culture of accountability and excellence, ultimately contributing to the overall success of our initiatives.
+By continuously monitoring progress and refining our execution strategy mid-way through projects, I was able to adapt to challenges and optimize our approach, driving performance and enhancing collaboration among teams.
+This dynamic leadership not only facilitated seamless interactions but also fostered a culture of accountability and excellence, contributing to the overall success of our initiatives.

 Launch, impact, results